mVentory/MVentory_UI/UIProductsOnSale/README.md

 ##Features

 * Display specified number of products on sale via block.
-* Display all products on sale in category view with layer filters.
+* Display all products on sale in category view.

 ##License